 Skip to main content

-Wildlife is everywhere.
-Red squirrels scrabble their way across the branches, and pine marten lurk in the darkness of the forest.
-Crossbills crack pine cones in the tree tops.
-Over the moorland hen harriers glide softly, hunting for prey, and black grouse chortle.
-If you’re very lucky you might spot a golden eagle high in the sky, but buzzards are more common!
+You’ll find wildlife is everywhere.
+Red squirrels scrabble their way across the branches, and pine marten lurk in the forest.
+While crossbills crack pinecones in the treetops.
+Over the moorland hen harriers glide as they for prey, and black grouse chortle.
+If you’re very lucky you might spot a golden eagle high in the sky, but buzzards are more common.

-Here are some of our top wildlife tips for the Forest Park:
+Here are some of our top tips to spot wildlife in the Forest Park:

 • Lochgoilhead’s forests are great for small woodland birds, whose song fills the air in spring.